Skip to main content

 Not a Replacement — A Companion

 The Serum Stick does not replace your morning hydrating serum.
+One mistake we made at first: trying to use it as a full-face moisturizer, which burned through the stick in under three weeks and left an uneven, overly shiny finish.
 It cannot spread evenly enough for full-face application, and the 8g size would last about two weeks at that rate.
 This is a targeted rescue tool.
+Compared to facial mist sprays from Evian or Mario Badescu, the stick provides hydration that lasts hours rather than minutes, and it works over makeup instead of dissolving it.
 Dry patches.
 Tight spots.
 In-flight cheek hydration.
 Cuticle emergencies.

 At above average for its category, you are paying for the format innovation and the Tatcha botanical complex.
 The squalane itself is available for less from other brands in liquid form.
 But no other product solves the "3pm dry patch over makeup" problem as elegantly.
 The value is in the convenience, not the ingredients per gram.
 For someone who reaches for lip balm multiple times daily as a dry-skin reflex, the Serum Stick replaces that habit with a product that actually treats the problem rather than temporarily masking it with wax.